Jessie Mei Li

 Jessica Mei Li (born 27 August 1995) is an English actress.
-She is best known for her role as Alina Starkov in the Netflix fantasy series Shadow and Bone.
+She is best known for her starring role as the main character and protagonist Alina Starkov in the Netflix fantasy series Shadow and Bone (2021–2023).
+She also played as Ellie in the 2025 Netflix film Havoc.

 Early life and education

 Li was born in Brighton, East Sussex to an English mother and a Chinese father who was raised in Hong Kong.
 She grew up in Redhill, Surrey and has an older brother.
 Li attended Reigate College from 2010 to 2012 and began studying French and Spanish at the University of Sussex, but eventually dropped out.
 For nearly two years, Li worked as a teaching assistant for children with special needs at secondary school.

 Li joined the National Youth Theatre in 2015 and trained part-time at Identity School of Acting from 2016 to 2017.

 Career

-Li made her professional stage debut in February 2019 playing the role of Claudia Casswell in All About Eve at Noel Coward Theatre, directed and adapted for the stage by Ivo van Hove, alongside Gillian Anderson and Lily James.
+Li made her professional stage debut in February 2019 playing the role of Claudia Casswell in All About Eve at Noël Coward Theatre, directed and adapted for the stage by Ivo van Hove, alongside Gillian Anderson and Lily James.

 In October 2019, it was announced Li would star in the lead role of Alina Starkov in the 2021 Netflix series Shadow and Bone, an adaptation of Leigh Bardugo's Grishaverse fantasy book series Shadow and Bone and Six of Crows.
 Li initially had reservations about auditioning for the character of Alina Starkov, whose ethnicity was changed from white to mixed race for the show, citing concerns about whether the change was being made due to a diversity quota.
 However, during the audition process, Li observed that the change in Starkov's ethnicity "wasn't just a diversity box ticker" and "was something to help build the world and to help build her character."

 Li appears as Lara Chung in Edgar Wright's 2021 film Last Night in Soho.
-She appeared on The Wayne Ayers Podcast in 2023.